Sustainable mobility as an environmentally friendly means of transport

 • Low-cost annual passes and ticket prices for public transport.

-• Promotion of working from home or telecommunity so that fewer people drive to the office.
+• Promotion of working from home so that fewer people drive to office.

 Encouraging environmentally friendly transport

-Studies show that there is hardly any political support for a ban on cars in the city centre.
-However, a decrease in the number of stress and parking spaces for private cars can result in a change.
-In exchange, more lanes and parking spaces will need to be made available for public transport and sharing services.
+Studies show that there is hardly any political support for a ban on cars in city centres.
+However, a reduction in the number of accessible roads and car parks for private cars can result in change.
+In exchange, more lanes and parking spaces will need to be made available for public transport and car-sharing services.
 The main reasons for this are:

-That is why it is important to promote alternative, low-CO2 fuels even more in the future - whether it is the electromobility of hydrogen.
+That is why it is important to promote alternative, low-CO2 fuels even more in the future - be it electric mobility or hydrogen.

 Promoting micromobility and cycling